adzcai/rlbook/book/7_exploration/exploration.md

 One of the key challenges of reinforcement learning is the *exploration-exploitation tradeoff*.
 Should we *exploit* actions we know will give high reward, or should we *explore* different actions to discover potentially better strategies?
 An algorithm that doesn't explore effectively might easily *overfit* to certain areas of the state space, and fail to generalize once they enter a region they haven't yet seen.
 The algorithms we saw in the chapter on fitted DP {ref}`fitted_dp` suffer from this issue.

-In the multi-armed bandits chapter {ref}`mab`, where the state never changes so all we care about are the actions, we saw algorithms like UCB {prf:ref}`ucb` and Thompson sampling {prf:ref}`thompson_sampling` that incentivize the learner to explore arms that it is uncertain about.
+In the multi-armed bandits chapter {ref}`bandits`, where the state never changes so all we care about are the actions, we saw algorithms like UCB {prf:ref}`ucb` and Thompson sampling {prf:ref}`thompson_sampling` that incentivize the learner to explore arms that it is uncertain about.
 In this chapter, we will see how to generalize these ideas to the MDP setting.

 :::{prf:definition} Per-episode regret
 :label: per_episode_regret